abhinavkrin/rocketchat-razorpay-app/README.md

 rc-apps deploy --url <rocketchat-server-url> --username <username> --password <password>
 ```
 ### Setting up webhook
-You can find webhook url in the settings page of the app.
+You can find the webhook URL on the settings page of the app.
-Set the webhook url on the razorpay dashboard with `payment.authorized` event.
+Set the webhook URL on the Razorpay dashboard with `payment.authorized` event.
-*The webhook url is unique and is different for each installation*.
+**The webhook URL is unique and is different for each installation**.
 Therefore, change the webhook in razorpay if you reinstall the app.
-## Allow only specific user or roles
+## Allow only specific users or roles
-Go to App setting and set the users or roles which could subscribe a room to razorpay notification.
+You can go to App settings and set the users or roles that could subscribe a room to Razorpay notification.

-## Subscribe to razorpay payment notifications
+## Subscribe to Razorpay payment notifications
-In a room execute slash command
+In a room execute the slash command
 ```
 /razorpay subscribe
 ```
 The room will then receive notification messages for successful payments

-## Usubscribe to razorpay payment notifications
+## Unsubscribe to Razorpay payment notifications
-In a room execute slash command
+In a room execute the slash command
 ```
 /razorpay unsubscribe
 ```